teetoflame/teetoflame/README.md

 - 👋 Hi, I’m Victor
-- 👀 I’m interested in Cloud Engeneering, Cloud Solutions
+- 👀 I’m interested in Cloud Engeneering, Cloud Solutions and DevOps
-- 🌱 I’m currently learning Cloud Computing
+- 🌱 I’m currently learning Cloud Engineering and DevOps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything exciting
-- 📫 How to reach me mrokonkwojnr@gmail.com
+- 📫 How to reach me 1victorokonkwo@gmail.com

 <!---
 teetoflame/teetoflame is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.